Instructions for kids' activities are always in purple boxes.

 Apple Halves Feeder

-If you have some slightly bumped windfall apples, you can make use of them by getting the children to push seeds into the surface and place them on your bird table.
+If you have some slightly bumped windfall apples, you can make use of them here.
+Get the children to push seeds into the surface and place them on your bird table.

 Dough Branch Feeder